El Volcan Water Project – El Salvador

 This is a terrific project, which utilizes improvements which are in place, but needing repair, and builds upon them to improve their usefulness.
 In addition, it extends the system to families in the community that are presently unserved.

 It has extensive support from the water committee, which in the past has worked hard to keep the system functioning.
-The school and the community at large are involved and committed, ensuring the success and sustainability of the project.
+The school and the community at large are involved and committed, to ensuring the success and sustainability of the project.

 Dollar Amount of Project